 Whether you sell the home as part of the divorce agreement or buy out your spouse’s share, capital gains taxes could come into play.
 This is a tax on the sale of capital assets, such as a home, when the profit exceeds a certain amount.

-According to the IRS, the spouse who earns a higher income and pays alimony can’t deduct those payments from their taxable income, but the spouse receiving alimony does not have to declare it as income.
+There are also tax considerations regarding alimony payments.
+The spouse who earns a higher income and pays alimony can’t deduct those payments from their taxable income, but the spouse receiving alimony does not have to declare it as income.
 (This applies to divorces finalized after Dec.
 31, 2018.)

 The higher-earning spouse could make a case for paying less alimony, which can lower the receiving spouse’s income to qualify for a new loan, says Runnels.